marcoshsq/The_Self-taught_Data_Scientist/README.md

 This was a very long specialization which took me about 5 months to finish investing a lot of time plus the extra research I had to do as I felt that the past content versus what was required in the projects is a little discrepant, but that motivates extra research, aside from the technical issues with labs using IBM tools, but overall it was well worth it.

 The course promises to introduce beginners to the area, and show you what the opportunities are, where you should focus and what to learn.
-And I believe he does it very well, obviously I'm not an expert, far from it, but at least I know what I should learn and where to practice.
+And I believe it does it very well, obviously I'm not an expert, far from it, but at least I know what I should learn and where to practice.
 No more questions on reddit about what to learn in data science.

 Just to finish this description, here is a list of the technologies and concepts presented during this specialization with a link to the badge I received from IBM upon completion (which took a lot of work to get and I want everyone to see u.u):